 In addition, the FDA's and other regulatory authorities' policies with respect to clinical trials may change and additional government regulations may be enacted.
-For instance, the regulatory landscape related to clinical trials in EU recently evolved.
+For instance, the regulatory landscape related to clinical trials in the EU recently evolved.
 The EU Clinical Trials Regulation, or CTR, which was adopted in April 2014 and repeals the EU Clinical Trials Directive, became applicable on January 31, 2022.
-While the Clinical Trials Directive required a separate clinical trial application, or CTA, to be submitted in each member state, to both the competent national health authority and an independent ethics committee, the CTR introduces a centralized process and only requires the submission of a single application to all member states concerned.
+While the Clinical Trials Directive required a separate clinical trial application, or CTA, to be submitted in each member state in which the clinical trial takes place, to both the competent national health authority and an independent ethics committee, the CTR introduces a centralized process and only requires the submission of a single application for multi-center trials.
 The CTR allows sponsors to make a single submission to both the competent authority and an ethics committee in each member state, leading to a single decision per member state.
 The assessment procedure of the CTA has been harmonized as well, including a joint assessment by all member states concerned, and a separate assessment by each member state with respect to specific requirements related to its own territory, including ethics rules.
 Each member state's decision is communicated to the sponsor via the centralized EU portal.
 Once the CTA is approved, clinical study development may proceed.
-The CTR foresees a three-year transition period.
-The extent to which ongoing and new clinical trials will be governed by the CTR varies.
-Clinical trials for which an application was submitted (i) prior to January 31, 2022 under the Clinical Trials Directive, or (ii) between January 31, 2022 and January 31, 2023 and for which the sponsor has opted for the application of the EU Clinical Trials Directive remain governed by said Directive until January 31, 2025.
+The CTR provides for a three-year transition period.
+Clinical trials for which an application was submitted (i) prior to January 31, 2022 under the Clinical Trials Directive, or (ii) between January 31, 2022 and January 31, 2023 and for which the sponsor has opted for the application of the EU Clinical Trials Directive remain governed by said Clinical TrialDirective until January 31, 2025.
 After this date, all clinical trials (including those which are ongoing) will become subject to the provisions of the CTR.
-Compliance with the CTR requirements by us and our third-party service providers, such as clinical rese
+Compliance with the CTR requirements by us and our third-party service providers, such as clinical research organizations, or CROs, may

 It is currently unclear to what extent the United Kingdom, or UK, will seek to align its regulations with the EU.
 The UK regulatory framework in relation to clinical trials is derived from existing EU legislation (as implemented into UK law, through secondary legislation).
-On January 17, 2022, the UK Medicines and Healthcare Regulatory Agency, or MHRA, launched an eight-week consultation on reframing the UK legislation for clinical trials.
-The consultation closed on March 14, 2022 and aims to streamline clinical trials approvals, enable innovation, enhance clinical trials transparency, enable greater risk proportionality, and promote patient and public involvement in clinical trials.
-The outcome of the consultation is being closely watched and will determine whether the UK chooses to align with the CTR or diverge from it to maintain regulatory flexibility.
+On January 17, 2022, the UK Medicines and Healthcare Regulatory Agency, or MHRA, launched an eight-week consultation on reframing the UK legislation for clinical trials, with the aim to streamline clinical trials approvals, enable innovation, enhance clinical trials transparency, enable greater risk proportionality, and promote patient and public involvement in clinical trials.
+The UK Government published its response to the consultation is on March 21, 2023 confirming that it would bring forward changes to the legislation.
+These resulting legislative amendments will be closely watched and will determine how closely the UK regulations are aligned with the CTR.
 Under the terms of the Protocol on Ireland/Northern Ireland, provisions of the CTR which relate to the manufacture and import of investigational medicinal products and auxiliary medicinal products apply in Northern Ireland.
-A decision by the UK Government not to closely align its regulations with the new approach adopted in the EU may have an effect on the cost of conducting clinical trials in the UK as opposed to other countries.
+On February 27, 2023, the UK Government and the European Commission reached a political agreement on the "Windsor Framework" which will revise the Protocol on Ireland/Northern Ireland in order to address some of the perceived shortcomings in its operation.
+Once implemented, this may have further impact on the application of the CTR in Northern Ireland.
+A decision by the UK Government not to closely align any new legislation with the new approach adopted in the EU may have an effect on the cost of conducting clinical trials in the UK as opposed to other countries.